 Premature obsolescence would be an unacceptable condition for any project the County delivers, regardless of the source of funds.
 This situation can be avoided by using sound state of the art engineering and/or architectural practices in the development and design of projects.
 Specifying appropriate materials and technologies for the work and conditions and ensuring construction is completed as required by plans and specifications is also critically important.
-Harris County routinely delivers the design and construction of dozens of infrastructure projects, from routine to highly complex, annually.
-Our constituents expect and deserve projects that will serve their intended purpose well, do not require excessive repair or modification during their lifespan, and do not need to be replaced before their intended lifecycle completion due to failure to consider and avoid factors that contribute to premature obsolescence.

-&lt;sup>53 Mitigation efforts - Harris County will take measures to acquire commercial properties located in areas in which Harris County intends to preserve open space or establish flood storage/overflow.
+&lt;sup>52 Mitigation efforts - Harris County will take measures to acquire commercial properties located in areas in which Harris County intends to preserve open space or establish flood storage/overflow.
 This is part of holistic community approach to help relocate residents and businesses to areas in close proximity to original locations to preserve community character and financial structure.